-Things are looking up for a couple of jacales that have somehow survived the last century and a half.
-A jacal is an early type of adobe structure that is increasingly rare in San Antonio, hearkening back to its earliest days.
+Things are looking up for a couple of very early houses that have somehow survived the last century and a half.
+At least one is officially a jacal, an early type of adobe structure that is increasingly rare in San Antonio, hearkening back to its earliest days.

 Perez St. jacal